 - Baby Nameless, the infant child of Natalie and Carlos in Mission Hill, does not have a name yet since Natalie does not want her child "to fall into a preconceived gender stereotype".
 The child's gender is never revealed in the series.

 - This is a concern when writing software, both translated from English, and written directly in a gendered language.
 Sometimes a software doesn't need to know the user's gender at all, except to say "Welcome".
 In the best case, you get "Bienvenido/a" or "Bienvenid@" (indicating both options: masculine and feminine).
-In the worst case, you get "Welcome back, Mr Mariah Carey!"
+In the worst case, you get "Welcome back, Mr (female)!"

-- To respect the identities of LGBT users, Facebook will come right out and explicitly ask the user how he or she would like to be addressed (he, she, or one of the more esoteric non-gender specific pronouns like "xe"), if the user leaves the box blank, Facebook will default to using the singular "they".
+- To respect the identities of LGBT users, Facebook will come right out and explicitly ask the user how they would like to be addressed (for example, "he", "she", "xe").
+If the user leaves the box blank, Facebook will default to using the singular "they".